ssolidus/windowsDevEnvironment/README.md

  - Choose your desire loading mode.
 I prefer **Load with MacTray** with **Standalone loading mode**, as it allows you to toggle exclusions for incompatible programs.

 ## Code editing
+**Please note that VSCode no longer supports MacType due to upstream deprecation of the `--disable-directwrite` flag.
+Consider using Sublime Text if you wish to use MacType with your editor**
 ### Installation
 Install [VSCode](https://code.visualstudio.com/)
 ### Configuration